1. What is tamoxifen?

 Blood clots can be harmful but are treatable so it’s important to report symptoms as soon as possible.

-If you need to have treatment or surgery that will reduce your mobility, you should discuss with your specialist team whether you need to stop taking tamoxifen before and after this.
-Your individual risk of blood clots will be considered and your specialist team will let you know if you need to stop taking tamoxifen and how long for.
+If you need to have treatment or surgery that will reduce your mobility, discuss with your specialist whether you need to stop taking tamoxifen before and after this.

 Herbal medicines and supplements

-Many women consider taking herbal products or supplements while having treatment for breast cancer.
-However, these should be used with care.
-This is because the exact effect and safety of taking these after a diagnosis of breast cancer is not fully understood.
-You should ask for advice from your specialist team or pharmacist before considering taking herbal products or supplements.
+Many people consider taking herbal products or supplements while having treatment for breast cancer.
+However, the exact effect and safety of taking these after a diagnosis of breast cancer is not fully understood.
+Ask your treatment team or pharmacist before taking herbal products or supplements.

 Because of the length of time tamoxifen is taken for, the side effects may hide the signs of a natural menopause.
 It may only be when you finish taking it that you realise you have started your menopause.

-If you want to have children and you’re in your 30s or early 40s, taking hormone treatment for five years or more may be an issue you want to discuss with your specialist team.
-A trial called the POSITIVE trial (Pregnancy Outcome and Safety of Interrupting Therapy for Women With Endocrine Responsive Breast Cancer) is looking into the safety of interrupting hormone treatment to try to get pregnant, but this is currently not recruiting in the UK.
+If you want to have children and you’re in your 30s or early 40s, taking hormone treatment for five years or more may be a concern you want to discuss with your treatment team.

 Find out more about fertility and breast cancer treatment.